erawijantari/academic-kickstart/content/research/_index.md

 ---

-I am curently involve in several research projects related to explorations of gut microbiome and metabolome in gastrointestinal related diseases.
-My main project aims for **comprehensive characterizations of human fecal microbiome and metabolome after gastrectomy for gastric cancer**.
-In additions, I also actively involve as a research assistant for hereditary colorectal cancer project and diet-microbiome project.
+I am curently involve in several research projects related to explorations of gut microbiome and metabolome in human health condition using large population data.
+My main PhD project aims for **comprehensive characterizations of human fecal microbiome and metabolome after gastrectomy for gastric cancer**.
+In additions, I also actively involve in research for hereditary colorectal cancer project and diet-microbiome project.
 <br></br>

 #### Publications and Conferences

-**2019**
+**2020**

 ##### Influence of gastrectomy for gastric cancer treatment on faecal microbiome and metabolome profiles
 **Erawijantari PP**, Mizutani S, Shiroma H, Shiba S, Nakajima T, Sakamoto T, Saito Y,